2020 was a year of unprecedented change and transformation. Are we now to accept employability inequality as the new normal?

 During the pandemic, many women faced disproportionate effects of the crisis.
 A report from the Women’s Budget Group found that while women make up around 47% of the UK’s labour force, they represented 52% of all people furloughed.
 The report then went on to extrapolate data from HMRC which showed that by the end of February 2021, there were 2.3 million women furloughed in comparison to 2.1 million men.
 For many women, the pandemic brought unique struggles.
 They tended to absorb more of the unpaid work of the crisis and struggled to balance the demands of motherhood and work while also facing higher rates of redundancy and furlough.

 Old, ingrained stereotypes about women and their position in the labour market contributed towards women being worse off as a result of the pandemic.
 Assumptions around where the responsibility of care should be, who should juggle home-schooling, any wider family care requirements and work are deeply engrained regardless of the working status of both parents.
-Employers can and should be working to mitigate the imbalances found in work.
+Employers can and should be working to mitigate imbalances and inequality in employability.
 This could take the form of flexible parental leave and guarantees that fathers who take time off work will not face repercussions in their career.

 Race and Ethnicity